Tuesday, January 24, 2017

 PROSPECTS & RESIDENTS - Treat'em R.I.T.E.

-Creating a great customer experience is vital to any business.
+OK, so creating a great customer experience is vital to any business.
 Managing and operating a profitable apartment community is no different.
 In property management, the customer is the resident, and it is the residents who make the community profitable.
 Whilst I understand the importance of reports, files and facilities, they are not a priority, and sometimes we may forget that.
 I understand their importance in multifamily management, but the most important priority is The People!
-Your residents, prospects, supply / service providers and the management team.
+Your residents, prospects, supply/service providers and the management team.
 Management teams need a structured plan to help keep them on track to provide exceptional customer experience.

 Treat people R.I.T.E.!

-Make it simple remind each other to “Treat’em RITE!”
+Make it simple to remind each other to “Treat’em RITE!”

 Respect people by giving them 100% of your attention.
 Do not keep them waiting, smile and treat them as if they were a VIP.